SoftwareDefinedBuildings/XBOSDocs/README.md

 ![](assets/XBOSservices.png)

-## <a name="started"></a> Getting Started with XBOS
+## Getting Started with XBOS
 Security and authentication is not an afterthought but rather a core design requirement in XBOS.
 Therefore, you should always start by getting familiar with the XBOS [syndication](#syndication) mechanisms and the BOSSWAVE terminology.
 Once you are familiar with BOSSWAVE, there are many places where you can get started with XBOS depending on your goal/role.
 Below are some examples.

 - I am a building manager, and I want to deploy XBOS in my building/suite of buildings and store building data and metadata.
-Please look at the [Hardware Abstraction Layer](#hal) first then look at the [Storage and Metadata Layer (Core Services)](#sml).
+Please look at the [Hardware Abstraction Layer](#hardware-abstraction-layer) first then look at the [Storage and Metadata Layer (Core Services)](#storage-and-metadata-layer).
 - I am a data scientist, and I want to build (applications, models, controllers, etc.) on top of XBOS.
-Please look at the [Application Layer (High-level Services)](#app).
+Please look at the [Application Layer (High-level Services)](#application-layer).
 - I am a developer, and I want to contribute to the XBOS software stack.
 Please look at the [XBOS Main Components](#xbos-main-components) to see which one might be of interest to you.

 ## XBOS Main Components
-This section presents more information and references to all of the XBOS technologies presented in the [Architecture](#architecture) section.
-Please refer to the [Getting Started](#started) section for which components might make sense to you as a starting point once you are familiar with BOSSWAVE.
+This section presents more information and references to all of the XBOS technologies presented in the [Architecture](#xbos-architecture) section.
+Please refer to the [Getting Started](#getting-started-with-xbos) section for which components might make sense to you as a starting point once you are familiar with BOSSWAVE.

-### <a name="syndication"></a> Syndication
+### Syndication

 #### BOSSWAVE